 In the new century slot makers were quick to promote the themed slot, units based on popular movies, TV shows and entertainers.
 Players could now spin the Wheel of Fortune, giggle at Curley, Larry, and Moe, take a ride with Captain Kirk, or croon over Ol’ Blue Eyes.
 All games have bonus features and video clips from favorite shows.

-Today the penny themed slots have evolved to 5 video reels with up to 40 lines.
+Today the penny themed slots have evolved to 5 video reels with up to 40 lines, and more to come.
 The chairs are comfortable hi-backs, and some even vibrate when certain bonus features are hit.
 Touch screens have the latest LCD technology, 3D graphics and Bose sound systems as they continue to evolve.
-Depending on the game theme, players can wager as little as one credit (penny) per line up to a $2, $3, and $4, maximums.
+Depending on the game theme, players can wager as little as one credit (penny) per line up to $2, $4,and $8 maximums.
 Bonus features offer generous payouts, while progressive jackpots sometimes climb to six and seven figures.

-Newer games saw the introduction of CSI, Sex and the City, Iron Man, Michael Jackson, David Copperfield, the Walking Dead, Back to the Future, Jurassic Park, the Munsters, Flashdance, Grease, and Wonder Woman.
+Newer games saw the introduction of CSI, Sex and the City, Iron Man, Michael Jackson, David Copperfield, the Walking Dead, Back to the Future, Jurassic Park, Flashdance, Grease, and Wonder Woman.
 Also Ghostbusters, the Munsters, Tarzan, Jurassic Park, and the Walking Dead.
-Likewise populating the floor are Lord of the Rings, the Godfather, the Wizard of Oz, Let’s Make a Deal, Monopoly, and Ellen.
+Likewise populating the floor are Lord of the Rings, the Godfather, the Wizard of Oz, Let’s Make a Deal, Monopoly, and Elle, as list continues on and on.

 At the annual G2E (Global Gaming Expo) in Vegas a new genre was launched by GameCo: Skill based gambling.
 The company first sent a questionnaire to identify the potential players for skill based casino gambling.
 They received 23 million responses from 9 million millennials, 8 million Gen Xers, and 6 million baby boomers!
 The games include 3 position carousels that feature action, adventure, fighting, racing, and sports.
 Games are currently up and running at Atlantic City casinos: Bally's, Harrah's, and Caesars.
 They may soon be available everywhere.